 Most popular portfolio theme: Argent

-Wrapping up our category callouts for the year is Argent, a portfolio theme created by Automattic for WordPress.com.
+Wrapping up our category callouts is Argent, a portfolio theme created by Automattic for WordPress.com.

 Automattic-made themes tend to favor simple layouts, ample white space and strong typography.
 Argent is no exception.
 There’s no feature bloat with this theme.
 It’s a simple, clean and fast theme designed explicitly for showcasing your creative work.

-Our approach for 2021was to look at the most popular WordPress plugins and themes — overall.
-For 2022, we’ll switch back to tracking trends, looking at the rise and fall of plugin and theme installations over time.
+Our approach was to look at the most popular WordPress plugins and themes — overall.
+In the future, we’ll switch back to tracking trends, looking at the rise and fall of plugin and theme installations over time.

 To stay in the loop, keep an eye on the WordPress Hot 100 page for the latest updates.